 Students who have had a job offer as an electrician may leave the program and work in the field under a training extern agreement with Perry Technical Institute, the employer and the student.
+Completion of an externship packet is required

-EL 608L Lab (Field Wiring)
+EL 608L Lab

-On-the-job training projects doing hands-on electrical wiring installations on campus.
+Student training projects doing hands-on electrical wiring installations on campus.
 All trainee electrical installations are supervised by an instructor.
-Completion of an Externship packet is required